lmhale99/iprPy/iprPy/record/calculation_relax_dynamic/README.md

 ## Introduction

-The calculation_relax_dynamic Record style is for a calculation that performs molecular dynamics integrations to relax a crystal system.
+The calculation_bain_transformation_map Record style is for a calculation that evaluates the Bain transformation path between bcc and fcc structures using a 2D grid of deformations and minimization relaxations.

 Calculation styles that use this Record style:

-- relax_dynamic
+- bain_transformation_map